cutinha/devportal/docs/products/postgresql/howto/migrate-aiven-db-migrate.rst

 If the preconditions for logical replication are not met for a database, the migration falls back to using ``pg_dump``.

 ..
 Note::
-    You can use logical replication when migrating from AWS RDS PostgreSQL 10+ and `Google CloudSQL PostgreSQL <https://cloud.google.com/sql/docs/release-notes#August_30_2021>`_.
+    You can use logical replication when migrating from AWS RDS PostgreSQL® 10+ and `Google CloudSQL PostgreSQL <https://cloud.google.com/sql/docs/release-notes#August_30_2021>`_.

 What you'll need
 ----------------